ast-grep/ast-grep.github.io/website/reference/cli/scan.md

 ### `-U, --update-all`
 Apply all rewrite without confirmation if true

-### `--json[=<style>]`
+### `--json[=<STYLE>]`

 Output matches in structured JSON .

 If this flag is set, ast-grep will output matches in JSON format.
-You can pass optional value to this flag by using `--json=<style>` syntax to further control how JSON object is formatted and printed. ast-grep will `pretty`-print JSON if no value is passed.
+You can pass optional value to this flag by using `--json=<STYLE>` syntax to further control how JSON object is formatted and printed. ast-grep will `pretty`-print JSON if no value is passed.
 Note, the json flag must use `=` to specify its value.
 It conflicts with interactive.

 Possible values:
 - pretty:  Prints the matches as a pretty-printed JSON array, with indentation and line breaks.
 This is useful for human readability, but not for parsing by other programs.
 This is the default value for the `--json` option